rverpillot/cubez/README.md

 to install the go-gl project's [gl][gogl_gl], [glfw][gogl_glfw] and [mathgl][gogl_mgl]
 libraries.
 Your system will also need to be OpenGL 3.3 capable.

-The examples use a basic OpenGL *framework-in-a-file* inspired by my graphics engine called [fizzle][fizzle].
+The examples use a basic OpenGL *framework-in-a-file* inspired by [@tbogdala](https://github.com/tbogdala)'s graphics engine called [fizzle][fizzle].
 This way the full [fizzle][fizzle] library is not a dependency.

 ## Installation